sharm294/sonar/README.md

 # sonar

-*sonar* is an automated simulation and testbenching infrastructure for hardware.
+*sonar* is a simulation and testbenching infrastructure for hardware.
 It can be imported into a Python script as a library.
 Then, the user can define the ports of the device-under-test (DUT) and test vectors. *sonar* will generate a *.sv* testbench and an associated *.dat* file containing the user specified test vectors.
-It can also optionally generate a C++ data file and testbench though that is not quite as sophisticated.
+It can also optionally generate a C++ data file and testbench for use with HLS though that is not quite as sophisticated.

 All generated files are placed in the specified directory.
 To simulate the SV file, add the TB, the *.dat* file and the the DUT file(s) to the simulator